Skip Navigation

 Institute for Natural Products Applications and Research Technologies (INPART) members

 With researchers focused on the wide variety of essential roles that natural products play in the drug development pipeline (e.g., total organic synthesis of lead compounds, medicinal chemistry optimization, drug target identification, biomolecular protein-small molecule binding, and natural products biosynthesis), INPART scientists are working toward the creation of new therapeutic agents that address unmet medical needs.
-Research at INPART is an inclusive process that welcomes researchers from many diverse fields to participate.
+Research at INPART is an inclusive process that welcomes researchers from diverse fields to participate.
 INPART is committed to providing an enabling environment that elevates the scientific potential of all its members.

 Oklahoma Center of Biomedical Research Excellence in Structural Biology (COBRE)